marshmatter/voids-discord-bot/README.md

 Alert - This will alert the challenge role when there is 24 hours left for a challenge.

-Steam Forum Monitor - This will monitor the Steam forums for new discussions and notify moderators in direct messages if a new one is found.
+Steam Forum Monitor - This will monitor the Steam forums for new discussions and notify moderators in direct messages if a new one is found. test